 An old dog loyally followed a three month old baby as she wandered off into the Outback.

 Heroes come in many forms.
 Some don’t wear capes.
 Some are not even human.
 Yes, we are talking about dogs.
-Dogs have shown us time and again that their super power is undying loyalty.
+Dogs have shown us time and again that their superpower is undying loyalty.
 A good dog parent understands this more than anyone else.
-Max is an excellent example of this category.
-The 17 year old, partially blind and deaf Blue Heeler mix is an old dog who happens to still be a very good boy thanks to being a loyal companion to a missing child.
+Max is an excellent example of this.
+The 17-year old, partially blind and deaf Blue Heeler mix is an old dog who happens to still be a very good boy after remaining a loyal companion to a missing child.

 What happened to Aurora?